-A full, clean reinstall is different from the Refresh or Reset your PC options in Windows 8, or a manufacturer’s recovery partition or disk for Windows 7.
+A full, clean reinstall is different from the Reset your PC option in Windows 10 and 8, or a manufacturer’s recovery partition or disk for Windows 7.
 Those built-in options will set your PC back to its factory-default state—which could include some vendor-installed junk you never wanted anyway.
 A clean install uses the generic Windows installation media that you can download from Microsoft, and it’ll have just the OS, no other frills.

 You shouldn’t need to regularly reinstall Windows to keep it performing well.
 But, if a computer is bogged down by startup programs, context menu items, and years of junk, reinstalling Windows may be the quickest way to speed it up again.

 Before we begin, back up all of your personal data.
 While you should back up your data regularly, it is especially important to do so before reinstalling an operating system.

 Reset or Refresh Your PC (Windows 10 and 8)

 Windows 8 added ”Refresh your PC” and “Reset your PC” features that attempt to make installing Windows easier.
 Both of these options actually perform a Windows reinstall in the background, quickly installing a fresh Windows system from the recovery files on your computer’s drive, a Windows installation disc or USB drive.